morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 ## Covariance to the rescue

 So how can we convince the compiler that it's safe to call groupFruitByColor with a list of apple?
-Well, we could use covariance!
+Well, we could use [covariance]!

 Covariance is declared like this in Java: